marcioAlmada/spruct/README.md

 ### Manipulating Structs

-Structs are manipulated just like a common `\stdClass` object:
+Structs can be manipulated just like a common `\stdClass` object:

 ```php
 $pointA = new D2Point();